Designing Robots to Help Women: SPECULATION

-In general, women in the European Union (EU) report poorer health and poorer mental well-being than men, and are more likely to have health limitations over their lifetime~\cite{barbieri2021gender}.
-This might be why women are also more inclined than men to attempt suicide~\cite{baca2010suicidal}.
-It also often takes women longer to be diagnosed with illnesses, possibly due to gender bias.\footnote{https://www.weforum.org/agenda/2024/02/womens-health-gap-healthcare/}
+As such, women in the European Union also report poorer health and mental well-being than men, and are more likely to have health limitations over their lifetime~\cite{barbieri2021gender}.
+Obtaining a diagnosis also often takes longer for women, possibly due to gender bias.\footnote{\href{weforum.org/agenda/2024/02/womens-health-gap-healthcare}{weforum.org/agenda/2024/02/womens-health-gap-healthcare}} This might also play some role in why women are more inclined than men to attempt suicide~\cite{baca2010suicidal}.